Lirak Hasani

-Lirak Hasani (born 25 June 2002) is an English professional footballer who plays as a midfielder for Boston United, on loan from Gateshead.
+Lirak Hasani (born 25 June 2002) is an English professional footballer who plays as a midfielder for Truro City.

 Early and personal life

 Born in Doncaster, Hasani is from Cantley.
 His parents are Kosovo Albanian.

 Career

 Hasani made his senior debut for Doncaster Rovers on 23 March 2019, in a 0–4 away league defeat at Luton Town, as a 72nd minute substitute for Aaron Lewis.
 Aged 16 at the time, he was voted Doncaster's 'Man of the Match' by the club's supporters, and was praised by manager Grant McCann for his performance.

 On 7 January 2021, Hasani arrived at National League North side Gateshead on loan for the remainder of the 2020–21 season.
 In February 2021 he returned to Doncaster following the cancellation of the National League North.

 On 11 August 2021, Hasani was loaned out to Matlock Town of the Northern Premier League Premier Division ahead of the 2021-22 season.

 In February 2022 he joined Basford United on loan.

 Hasani was released by Doncaster at the end of the 2021–22 season.

 Hasani signed a one-year deal with Gateshead on 5 August 2022.
 He moved on loan to Boston United in January 2023.
+In August 2023 he moved on loan to South Shields.
+He moved on loan to Blyth Spartans in March 2024.

+On 6 June 2024, Hasani joined National League South side Torquay United.
+In June 2025 he signed for Truro City.